manornot/HeadersInC/README.md

 - Create a header file `array_utils.h` that declares a function `void fill_array(int* array, int size, int value);`.
 - Create another header file `utils.h` that includes `array_utils.h` and declares another function `void print_array(int* array, int size);`.
 - Implement these functions in `array_utils.c` and `utils.c`.
-- In `main.c`, include `utils.h` and
+- In `main.c`, include `utils.h` and use the functions to demonstrate array operations.
+- Create an array in `main.c`, use `fill_array` to populate it with a specific value, and then use `print_array` to display the contents of the array.
+- The executable should be named `array_util_demo`.

+**Files**:
+- `array_utils.h`
+- `array_utils.c`
+- `utils.h`
+- `utils.c`
+- `main.c`

+This task demonstrates how header files can be nested and used together to create more complex functionality.

 ## Resources
 - [C Programming Language](https://en.cppreference.com/w/c/language)
 - [Organizing Code Files in C and C++](https://www.learncpp.com/cpp-tutorial/organizing-code-files-in-c-and-cpp/)
 - [Header Files in C](https://en.wikipedia.org/wiki/Header_file)

-## Conclusion
+### Conclusion
-Mastering the use of header files is essential for developing complex C programs.
-They provide the means to create a clear and efficient codebase that is easy to manage and expand.
+Mastering the use of header files is an essential skill for any C programmer.
+It enhances code organization, maintainability, and scalability, making it easier to manage large and complex codebases.
+By following best practices and understanding tasks like single, multiple, and nested header inclusions, you can develop more efficient and organized C programs.

 ---